ElmerCSC/elmerfem/elmerice/Solvers/Documentation/SSA.md

 - Rev. afcafe865: move friction law in a separate module
 	- New module SSAMaterialModels in the Utils dir. with the friction laws

+- Rev. afcafe865:
+	- Add post-processing options:
+		- compute element-average basal friction if variable "strbasemag" is found and is by element
+		- compute nodal effective friction coefficient if variable "Ceff" is found

 ## General Description
 ### Ice flow